LoRAS: An oversampling approach for imbalanced datasets: Case studies

 \subsection{Methodology}

 For every dataset we have analyzed, we used a consistent workflow.
 Given a dataset, for every machine learning model, we judge the model performances based on a 5$\times$10-fold stratified cross validation framework.
-First we randomly schuffle the dataset.
+However, for the two small datasets ar1 and ar3 we use a 5$\times$3-fold stratified cross validation framework, since there are less than $10$ samples in the minority class.
+First we randomly scuffle the dataset.
 For a given dataset, we first split the dataset into 10 folds, each one distinct from the other maintaining the imbalance ratio for every fold.
 We then train the machine learning models on the dataset without any oversampling with 10-fold cross validation.
 This means that we train and test the model 10 times, each time considering a fold as a test fold and rest 9 folds as training folds.
 However, while training the ML models with oversampled data, we oversample only on the training folds and leave the test fold as they are for each training session.
 For each dataset we repeat the whole process five times to avoid the stochastic effects as much as possible.